dbeaver/cloudbeaver/README.md

 ## Changelog
 ### CloudBeaver 21.1.4 - 2021-09-09
 - Role management is added.
-- Context menu is available the Metadata Editor.
+- Context menu is available in the Metadata Editor.
 - Different UI bugs have been fixed.

 ### CloudBeaver 21.1.3 - 2021-08-30